TeleEgo: Benchmarking Egocentric AI Assistants in the Wild: Introduction

 Despite these requirements, existing benchmarks evaluate these ability in isolation or in simplified settings (Table~\ref{tab:benchmark_comp}).
 First, some focus on offline long-term memory (e.g., X-LeBench~\cite{zhou2025x}), while others test short-window streaming (e.g., StreamingBench~\cite{lin2024streamingbench}, VStream-QA~\cite{zhang2024flash}), making it hard to assess the trade-off between memory and real-time performance.
 Second, true egocentric streaming evaluation is rare.
 Most datasets use third-person or static videos~\cite{huang2025online,lin2024streamingbench,niu2025ovo}, avoiding challenges like self-motion and viewpoint shifts.
 Some exceptions (e.g., ODV-Bench~\cite{zeng2025streamforest}) use first-person footage, but with short sequences and limited multimodality.
 Third, few datasets offer long, continuous, real-world recordings.
 Many are short clips or image sets~\cite{zeng2025streamforest,cheng2024egothink,zhou2025egotextvqa}.
 While X-LeBench and EgoLife~\cite{yang2025egolife} are longer, the former stitches clips, and the latter is recorded in closed and controlled environments.

 To address these challenges, we present TeleEgo: a long-duration, streaming, and fully multimodal benchmark grounded in real-world scenarios, purpose-built to evaluate egocentric AI assistants (see Figure \ref{teleego_overview}).
 TeleEgo consists of synchronized video, audio, and textual data collected from multiple participants, each contributing more than 14 hours of recordings.
 The dataset spans four major domains: work \& study, lifestyle \& routines, social activities, and outings \& culture.
 All data streams are precisely aligned to a unified global timeline and enriched with manually curated speech transcripts and visual narrations to ensure high quality and semantic clarity.
 Building on this foundation, TeleEgo introduces 12 diagnostic tasks covering three core ability: \textit{memory} (recalling past events), \textit{understanding} (interpreting the present), and \textit{cross-memory reasoning} (connecting distant moments).
 These tasks include a total of 3,291 human-verified QA items across various formats, including single-choice, binary, multiple-choice, and open-ended questions.
 Each task is tied to a specific time point and a decision window, requiring models not only to answer correctly, but also to respond at the right time.
 All evaluations are conducted under streaming conditions, and a task is considered successful only if the model’s first correct answer falls within the allowed window.
 This setup prevents models from guessing too early or answering too late, offering a more accurate measure of real-time decision-making and responsiveness.
-We further introduce two key evaluation metrics: \textit{Real-Time Accuracy}, which captures the model’s ability to produce correct responses within the given time constraint, and \textit{Memory Persistence Time}, which measures how long a model can retain past information without re-encountering the original context.
-These metrics offer a comprehensive view of not just correctness, but also temporal responsiveness and long-term memory retention.
+We further introduce two evaluation metrics: Real-Time Accuracy, which measures whether the model produces a correct response within a given decision window, and Memory Persistence Time, a forward-looking metric that tracks how long past information remains correctly retrievable in a continuous stream without replaying evidences.
+In this work, we primarily report RTA on existing models and provide MPT as an evaluation protocol for future systems with stronger long-term streaming memory.